Chhajja: History

+The Ramappa Temple in Warangal features a pink sandstone chhajja supported by brackets carved from dark basalt.

-Although there is no conclusive agreement on when the chhajja emerged as an architectural element, it can be traced back to before the rise of the Mughal Empire in India.
-However, much of its popular use seems to be during this time.
+Although there is no conclusive agreement on when the chhajja emerged as an architectural element, its origins in Indian architecture predate the rise of the Mughal Empire.
+British indologist John Burton-Page noted the growing use of chhajjas in palaces and mosques constructed in Delhi during the reign of Firuz Shah Tughlaq in the 14th century, describing them as "aspects of the Hindu tradition."
+Earlier examples of chajjas are seen in multiple Hindu temples constructed during and prior to the 13th century, including the Ramappa Temple in Warangal, the Konark Sun Temple, the Kandariya Mahadeva Temple in Khajuraho, and the Modhera Sun Temple.

 The original inspiration of the chhajja and much of the other Indian architectural elements with which it is commonly not seen can be traced back to building design from older periods, such as that of bamboo and thatch village huts that can still be found today.
 The elements of these buildings may have simply been built in stone and made to have a more dignified look that can be seen in many buildings today.
 This works especially well to counteract the specific climate of the region, as many older architectural designs have been honed to deal with this.
 Simply adapting a tried and tested design with stronger materials and may be the best course of action.

+Much of the popular use of chajjas was during the time of the Mughals.
 Curved chhajja became popular in Mughal architecture particularly during and after the reign of Shah Jahan.

-By the time that buildings like the Jahangiri Mahal at Agra and the palace complex at Fathpur Sikri were built, it emerged as a popular and important architectural element of Mughal architecture.
+By the time that buildings like the Jahangiri Mahal at Agra and the palace complex at Fathpur Sikri were built, it had emerged as a popular and important architectural element of Mughal architecture.
 Later in the Mughal rule, buildings like the Zafar Mahal also illustrated a use for the chhajja for both practical and ornamental means.